justinkim2015/karaoke-song-organizer/README.md

 # README
 to-do:
+  sort by tags/favorited

+  some sort of share feature?

-  nearby karaoke(make new model: places) sort by tags/favorited some sort of share feature?
+  nearby karaoke(make new model: places) search by several features(zip, nearby, name)

-  -search by several features
+    -how to find current location
 yarn build:css --watch